15 Amazingly Cool Things To Do In Richmond VA

 Reenactment of Patrick Henry’s Speech at St. John’s Episcopal Church

 Take a “tour” – more like a one-man show – of St. John’s.
 I dare you not to be inspired as well.
-Sit in the Church pews as Ray Baird (or an alternate guide), donning Patrick Henry garb, takes us back in time.
+Sit in the Church pews as Ray Baird (or another guide), donning Patrick Henry garb, takes us back in time.
 For 150 years, England pretty much left the Colonies alone.
 We elected our own officials, fended for ourselves, and grew rich as a result.
 Thank you very much.

 All of a sudden, England is debt ridden, issuing The Stamp Act to generate revenue.
 This decree led to the “No taxation without representation” Tea Party revolt.
 British soldiers with guns appeared on our shores.
 “It’s happening in Boston.
 It’s just a matter of time before they come here, to Virginia.
 What would you do?”